dpohanlon/birdCam/README.md

 nohup python birdapp.py &
 ```

-but anyone with a greater sense of self preservation should run it using a property configured web server.
+but anyone with a greater sense of self preservation should run it using a properly configured web server.